groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Adobe Photoshop Document (.psd) represents Adobe Photoshop's native file format used for graphics designing and development.
+Represents an Adobe Photoshop Document (.psd), which is Adobe Photoshop's native file format used for graphics designing and development.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/psd